Conceiving Ada

 Conceiving Ada is a 1997 film produced, written, and directed by Lynn Hershman Leeson.
 Henry S. Rosenthal was co-producer of the film.
-The cinematography was by Hiro Narita and Bill Zarchy.

 Synopsis

 Emmy Coer is a computer scientist obsessed with Countess Ada Lovelace, author of the first computer algorithm, written for Charles Babbage's "Analytical Engine".
 She is upset to discover that she is pregnant, believing that the pregnancy will interfere with her work.
 Afraid of losing her boyfriend, she decides to keep the baby.
 Emmy tries to work on a way of communicating with Lovelace in the past by way of "undying information waves".

-She eventually succeeds and is able to communicate with Ada and learn about her studies, her work and how she felt that in many ways her work was hampered by her children and by the time she lived in.
+Emmy eventually succeeds and is able to communicate with Ada and learn about her studies, her work and how she felt that in many ways her work was hampered by her children and by the time she lived in.
 Emmy wants to bring Ada into the present by allowing her to inhabit her body.
 A dying Ada refuses, insisting that Emmy needs to live her own life.
 However, by 2002 Emmy is raising a daughter who has been embedded with Ada's consciousness and who already shows a precociousness with computers despite the fact that Emmy is trying to raise her to have a normal childhood.